EffectOrientedProgramming/book/Chapters/06_Errors.md

 - If we realize it can fail, we must dig through the implementation to discover the multiple failure values
 - We never have certainty about the failure paths of our full application, or any subset of it.

-{{ TODO Tear apart exceptions more }}

-Encountering an error during a function call generally means two things:

-1. You can't continue executing the function in the normal fashion.

-2. You can't return a normal result.

 ## More Problems with Exceptions

 Many languages use *exceptions* for handling errors.
 An exception *throws* out of the current execution path to locate a user-written *handler* to deal with the error.
-There are two goals for exceptions:

-1. Separate error-handling code from "success-path" code, so the success-path code is easier to understand and reason about.

-2. Reduce redundant error-handling code by handling associated errors in a single place.

 Exceptions have problems: